hydephp/develop/docs/digging-deeper/customization.md

 plus an offset of 500.
 This offset allows you to pages earlier in the list using front matter.

 If a page does not exist in the list they get priority 999, which puts them last.
+You can also use front matter to set a priority for a page.
+The front matter value will always take precedence.

 Let's see an example: